eddygtss/bank-ledger/README.md

 - These applications have only been tested on Windows 10 and Google Chrome
 - The ReactJS client app is bundled with the REST API
 - The ReactJS build will install Node and Yarn in a subfolder during the first launch of the Maven spring-boot:run goal
-- Account information is stored in a temporary memory cache which will be wiped after restarting REST API
+- Account information is stored in a firebase datastore

 #### Prerequisites

-- Java 8 is installed
+- Java 11 is installed
 - Maven is installed

 #### Running REST API